axarpec/AWS-Route53-RR-update-to-avoid-data-transfer-charges/README.md

 hosted_zone_id : Specify hosted zone id of private hosted zone for VPC-XYZ. record_name : Specify the record name/FQDN which needs to be monitored.

+Here is the IAM policy which is required to run this lambda code :
+Along with default role where CW log access is given, you have to edit the role to have AmazonRoute53FullAccess.

 You can use the code from the file UpdateR53.py

 Stay tuned for more developements on this project